mmrmagno/discordle/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or enhancements.

-## Contact

-For any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com].

 ## Acknowledgements

 - [discord.py](https://github.com/Rapptz/discord.py) - A Python wrapper for the Discord API